Greenland (film)

-Greenland is a 2020 American apocalyptic survival disaster thriller film directed by Ric Roman Waugh and written by Chris Sparling.
-The film stars Gerard Butler (who also produced), Morena Baccarin, Roger Dale Floyd, Scott Glenn, David Denman, and Hope Davis, and follows a family who must fight for survival as a planet-destroying comet races to Earth.
+Greenland is a 2020 American disaster film starring Gerard Butler as the father of a family who must fight for survival as a planet-destroying comet races to Earth.
+It is directed by Ric Roman Waugh and written by Chris Sparling.
+The film also stars Morena Baccarin, Roger Dale Floyd, David Denman, Hope Davis, King Bach, Merrin Dungey, and Holt McCallany.

 Originally scheduled to be theatrically released in the United States, Greenland was delayed several times due to the COVID-19 pandemic.
 The film was released domestically by STXfilms, through video on demand on December 18, 2020, and then to streaming on HBO Max and Amazon Prime Video.
 It was also released theatrically in other territories, beginning with Belgium on July 29, 2020.
 The film received generally positive reviews.
 The film grossed $52.3 million worldwide with a production budget of $35 million.

-A sequel, Greenland 2: Migration, is set to release on January 9, 2026.
+A sequel, Greenland 2: Migration, was released on January 9, 2026.

 Plot

 Structural engineer John Garrity lives in Atlanta, Georgia, with his estranged wife, Allison, and their diabetic son, Nathan.
 He is on the way home to watch the near-earth passing of a recently discovered interstellar comet nicknamed "Clarke", along with his family and neighbors.

-While at the supermarket, John receives an automated Department of Homeland Security (DHS) message announcing that he and his family have been selected for emergency sheltering.
-He returns home just as a comet fragment is seen entering the atmosphere on live television.
-Previously expected to land in the ocean near Bermuda, the fragment instead strikes Tampa, Florida, vaporizing the city along with most of the state.
+While at the supermarket, John receives an automated DHS message announcing that he and his family have been selected for emergency sheltering.
+He returns home just as a comet fragment is seen entering the atmosphere on live TV.
+Previously expected to land in the ocean near Bermuda, the fragment instead strikes Tampa, vaporizing the city along with most of the state.
 John then receives a call with instructions to head to Robins Air Force Base for an evacuation flight, as Clarke is on a direct collision course to Earth and the impact will cause an extinction-level event in two days.
 John, Allison, and Nathan pack up and drive away.

-The way to the base is clogged by heavy traffic, so the Garritys abandon their car and continue on foot.
-Nathan's insulin is accidentally left behind in the car.
-As they reach the base, John realizes it is missing and goes back to retrieve it.
+The way to the base is clogged by heavy traffic, so the Garritys reverse their car and go via a different route.
+After they arrive, Nathan's insulin is accidentally left behind in the car.
+Only when they are inside the base, does John realize it is missing and goes back to retrieve it.
 Meanwhile, Nathan's medical condition is discovered, disqualifying him for sheltering, and Allison stays with him.
-John returns and boards a plane but quickly jumps off upon realizing Allison and Nathan were left behind.
+John returns and boards a plane, but quickly jumps off upon realizing Allison and Nathan were left behind.

 As John exits the base, a panicked mob breaks in, destroying several evacuation planes when gunfire ignites spilled jet fuel.
-Returning to their car, John finds Allison's note saying they are going to her father's home in Lexington, Kentucky.
-After getting medical supplies, Allison and Nathan hitch a ride from Ralph and Judy Vento, only for Ralph to kidnap Nathan in order to use him and the wristbands to board a flight.
+Returning to their car, John finds Allison's note saying they are going to her father's home in Lexington.
+After finding medical supplies, Allison and Nathan hitch a ride with Ralph and Judy Vento, only for Ralph to kidnap Nathan to use him and their wristbands to board a flight.